algorand/py-algorand-sdk/README.md

 Visit the [Algorand dispenser](https://bank.testnet.algorand.network/) and enter the account address to fund your account.

 Next, in [tokens.py](https://github.com/algorand/py-algorand-sdk/blob/master/examples/tokens.py), either update the tokens and addresses, or provide a path to the data directory.
+Alternatively, `tokens.py` also defaults to the sandbox harness configurations for algod and kmd, which can be brought up by running `make harness`.

 You're now ready to run example.py!